agatha-duzan/autoformalization_with_hypothesis/README.md

 The [`project report`](pdfs/Report.pdf) contains a detailed discussion of:

 - The autoformalization problem and its challenges
-- Related work in theorem proving and retrieval
+- Related work in automated theorem proving and autoformalization
 - Our hypothesis decomposition and retrieval pipeline designs
 - Experiments, results, and lessons learned